saghul/pycares/README.rst

 Python versions
 ===============

-Python >= 2.6 is supported.
-Yes, that includes Python 3 :-)
+Python >= 2.7 and >= 3.3 are supported.
+Other older versions might work too, but they are not actively tested.

 Contributing